Csant01/infs3605-application/README.md

 Events need to be created using an Organiser account -> Events need to be approved by Admin account -> Events are made visible for Students.

 ## Process flow for Users
-User needs to register via CREATE ACCOUNT button on Landing Page -> User needs to be approved by Admin account Important Note - created users are only for organiser accounts.
-Sample student accounts will need to be used for the student side of the application.
+User needs to register via CREATE ACCOUNT button on Landing Page -> User needs to be approved by Admin account.

+*Important Note - created users are only for organiser accounts.
+Sample student & admin accounts provided will need to be used for the student side of the application.*

 ## Sample Accounts
 ### Admin Account: